ScoutmasterBucky/ScoutmasterBucky/site/events/2023-08-06-many-point.md

 Whether you want to work on merit badges, work on specialized advancement in the areas of rank and/or merit badges, or you just want to come and enjoy the best that Many Point has to offer, this is the opportunity you are looking for.

-Y﻿ou (actually your parents) are responsible for transportation to and from Many Point, but we will take it from there.
+You (actually your parents) are responsible for transportation to and from Many Point, but we will take it from there.
 Arrival is between 2:00 and 3:00 pm on Sunday August 6, 2023.
 Pick up from Many Point will be discussed at our information meeting in July, but will take place Friday evening thru early Saturday morning.

-C﻿ost will be a flat $400.00 with some incidental costs built into this cost, with any extra money being returned to Scout families after the week and all expenses have been balanced.
+Cost will be a flat $400.00 with some incidental costs built into this cost, with any extra money being returned to Scout families after the week and all expenses have been balanced.

-H﻿ave questions, email ScoutmasterBucky@yahoo.com
+Have questions, email ScoutmasterBucky@yahoo.com

 Sign up if you are interested in learning more.
 Signing up does NOT obligate you to attend.